 - Charles Rennie Macintosh

 - Philippe Starck

 - Harry Beck

 - Marcel Breuer

 - Ettore Sottsass

 - Gerrit Reitveld

 - Norman Foster

 - Raymond Templier

 - Sir Alec Issigonis

 - Marianne Brandt.

 - Margaret Calvert

 - Dieter Rams

 - Charles and Ray Eames

 - Alessi

 - Apple

 - Braun

 - Dyson (James Dyson)

-a) Select one you have never heard of and produce an information pack / case study on them.
+- a) Select one you have never heard of and produce an information pack / case study on them.
+This should be two to three sides of A4.